Ultra Bra: Musical

-In 2025, a musical titled Sinä lädit pois based on the catalogue of Ultra Bra songs had its premier on 25 September.
-The musical was written and directed by Hannu Rantala and approved by composer Kerkko Koskinen.
+In 2025, a musical titled Sinä lähdit pois based on the catalogue of Ultra Bra songs had its debut on the 25th of September.
+It was written and directed by Hannu Rantala and approved by composer Kerkko Koskinen.
 It has had its run at the theatre Jo-Jo Teatteri in Turku coinciding with the 30th anniversary of the theatre's history.
 The themes of Sinä lähdit pois include environmental activism and intergenerational differences.